marcpybus/var-node/README.md

 ]
 ```

-Modify `network-configuration/nodes.json` to include the domain names or IPs from the nodes you want to connect with.
-These nodes will need to present SSL certificates signed by the same CA Root certificate.
+Modify `network-configuration/nodes.json` to include the domain names or IPs of the nodes you want to connect to.
+These nodes must present SSL certificates signed by the same CA certificate.

 ### Network certificate configuration
 Proper configuration of SSL certificates is essential to make **var-node** a secure way to exchange variant information:
-- It is necessary to generate a single CA root certificate and key that will be used to sign all certificates used to encrypt and authenticate communications between nodes.
+- It is necessary to generate a single CA certificate and key that have to be used to sign all certificates used to encrypt and authenticate communications between nodes.
 Use a long passphrase for the key.
-- The validity of the certificates should be short (i.e. 365 days), forcing the reissuance of new certificates once a year.
+- The validity of all certificates should be short (i.e. 365 days), forcing the reissuance of new certificates once a year.
-- The key and its password should be held by the network administrator, who is responsible for issuing all certificates to valid nodes that submit their Certificate Signing Request file.
+- The key file and its password should be held by the network administrator, who is responsible for issuing all certificates to valid nodes after they have submitted their Certificate Signing Request file.
-- This root CA certificate should be distributed to each configured node along with the signed certificate.
+- This CA certificate should be distributed to each configured node along with the signed certificate.

 #### Generate the network's CA Certificate and Key
 ```console